The Blue Bird (part one)

 The Blue Bird

-Something buzzed, up like wind can at times, when it slices between gutter and roof edge.
-And this noise escalated, out of the hinterlands of notice, into skull-gripping alarm.
-A shock came, too loud to be heard, so loud it was seen instead, a shuddering together of all things, a tablecloth trick that left every glass and plate, lamp and vase, intact where it sat.
+Something buzzed, up like wind can at times, when it slices between gutter and roof.
+The noise escalated, out of the hinterlands of notice, into skull-gripping alarm.
+A shock came, too loud to be heard, so loud it was seen instead—a shuddering together of all things, a tablecloth trick that left every glass and plate, lamp and vase, intact where it sat.

-Electricity was out, wireless was out, water soon ran out, and before some had had the sense to fill containers.
+Electricity was out, wireless was out, water soon ran out, and before some had the sense to fill containers.
 Then it was necessary for neighbors to creep from their houses and knock at doors.
-The sky was orange now, in the evenings, sulphur yellow by day.
-Breathing seemed all right, though.
+The sky was orange, now, in the evenings; sulphur yellow by day.
+Breathing seemed all right.
 If anything, because no one was driving, the air smelled cleaner.
 Or it smelled strongly of ozone, and this seemed fresh.

-One or two from the neighborhood had gone out to see if the groceries were open, and met a blockade at the end of the street.
-Their car radios had flared into life, just here, an electronic voice saying the city was under emergency orders.
+One or two from the neighborhood, going out to see if the groceries were open, had met a blockade at the end of the street.
+Their car radios flared into life…an electronic voice saying the city was under emergency orders.

 Stay in your homes.
 Keep vehicles off public thoroughfares.
 Wait for instructions.

-A truck came on the fourth day, when the sky turned blue, and when they’d begun to feel that the thing—as they individually named it to themselves—might not have been disaster, only anomaly.
+A truck came on the fourth day, when the sky had turned blue, and when they’d begun to feel that the thing—as they individually named it to themselves—might not have been disaster, only anomaly.
 Or, if disaster, far away.
-They began to wish then that they’d looked, while it was happening, and could better remember it.
+They began to wish they had looked, while it was happening, and could better remember it.

-They came out, straggling mostly in ones and twos, fringing the street either side.
-A few families from their houses, and clusters of renters from the two corner buildings, bulged the line, otherwise a straggling of singles.
+They came out, mostly in ones and twos, fringing the street either side.
+A few families from their houses, and clusters of renters…a straggling of singles from the two corner buildings, bulged the line.